DT021/invis/README.md

 ## Customizing Invis:
 Until now, all the type checking we did was 'against' builtin types, however every project has different needs and Invis easily adapts to them, with minimal coding from your side.
-To enforce user-defined types, you must create a module named "_invis.py" at the root of your project,  and inside that module define the types that you want to enforce on the classes/functions throughout your project.
+To enforce user-defined types, you must create a module named "_invis.py" at the root of your project (think of it as an Header file),  and inside that module define the types that you want to enforce on the classes/functions throughout your project.
 Let's see an example:
 ```
 . project